jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Prefer Most Specific

-This save condition specifies that this collection would only save in case its resource description is the most specific to the @rdf resource in focus.
+This store condition specifies that this collection would only store in case its resource description is the most specific to the @rdf resource in focus.

 It uses a distance function to measure how good the resource description describes the resource.
 A distance function could be the inverce of "the number of triples a projection of the resource by the description would cover".